Queer Eye (2003 TV series): Revival

 On review aggregator website Rotten Tomatoes, the season holds an approval rating of 100% based on 13 reviews, and an average rating of 7.35/10.
 The website's critical consensus reads, "Queer Eye adapts for a different era without losing its style, charm, or sense of fun, proving that the show's formula remains just as sweetly addictive even after a change in location and a new group of hosts."
 On Metacritic, the season has a weighted average score of 73 out of 100, based on 7 critics, indicating "generally favorable reviews".
-Following its success, Netflix has subsequently renewed it for five seasons.
+Following its success, Netflix has subsequently renewed it for seven seasons.